INSaFLU/INSaFLU/README.md

 :warning: All tests must pass otherwise something is not working properly.

-If all tests passed you can test immediately is is working:
+If all tests passed you can test immediately it is working:

 ```
 $ cd /usr/local/web_site